-Some consumers incorrectly think that a bankruptcy pretty much ruins their credit profile for the long haul.
-And while a bankruptcy filing does in fact damage a credit profile the fact is it’s less of a long term impact than one might think.
+Some consumers incorrectly think that bankruptcy pretty much ruins their credit profile for the long haul.
+And while a bankruptcy filing does in fact damage a credit profile the fact is it’s less of a long-term impact than one might think.
 Don’t misinterpret here, a bankruptcy filing does severely damage a credit history but it’s not the end of the world.
-A bankruptcy is typically the result of some sort of life-changing event such as an extended illness and unable to work, a divorce or a death in the family.
-An extended layoff can also contribute but whatever the cause many find financial relief with a bankruptcy filing and gives them time to get back on their feet and right their financial ship.
+Bankruptcy is typically the result of some sort of life-changing event such as an extended illness and unable to work, a divorce or a death in the family.
+An extended layoff can also contribute but whatever the cause many find financial relief with a bankruptcy filing which gives them time to get back on their feet and right their financial ship.

 There are two types of bankruptcy filings for individuals, a Chapter 7 and a Chapter 13.
 A chapter 7 filing is a complete discharge of all dischargeable debts.
 Such debts are installment loans and credit cards, for example.
 There are certain types of debt that cannot be discharged such as taxes, spousal or child support and student loans for example.
 A chapter 13 filing does not wipe away dischargeable debt but instead sets up a repayment plan where the outstanding debts are paid off in monthly installments.